luizrenault/a-29b-community/README.md

 - Several UFCP format placeholders (by x-b-l-a-h)
 - Livery pack (by Urbi, gheoss)
 - Coldstart training mission (by Rudel_chw)
+- Pylons are now removable
+- New external 3d model with new animations
+- New propeller animation
+- New suspension parameters
+- New external lights
+- Speedbreak now working

 ### Changed
 - A/G Weapon selection order (External Pylons > Internal Pylons > Ventral Pylon.
 Left first.)